madzera/happytree/README.md

 ### What is your purpose?

-The HappyTree API aims to provide a way of creating new trees, creating trees from existing collections of objects that have a tree-like behavior, as well as handling these trees.
-Therefore, there are three main purposes of the API:
+The HappyTree API aims to provide a way of creating new trees, creating trees from existing collections of objects that have tree-like behavior, as well as handling these trees.
+It provides interfaces for the API client for three primary and clear objectives:

 <ol>
-	<li>Handle <b>Java Objects</b> as if they were nodes within trees, in
+	<li>Handle <b>Java objects</b> as if they were nodes within trees to
-		order to perform operations such as copying, cutting, removing, creating, persisting/updating, etc. over those objects;</li>
+		perform operations such as copying, cutting, removing, creating, persisting/updating, etc. over those objects.</li>
-	<li>Transform linear data structures of <b>Java Objects</b> that have
+	<li>Transform linear data structures of <b>Java objects</b> that have
-		tree-like behavior into an actual tree;</li>
+		tree-like behavior into an actual tree.</li>
 	<li>Create new trees from scratch.</li>
 </ol>

-The first purpose represents the basic operations of the trees, when the API client desires to change the state of the nodes (officially called **Elements** in the context of the API) in the trees, in order to move, copy, remove, create and update those nodes.
+The first purpose represents the basic operations of the trees, when the API client desires to change the state of the nodes (officially called **Elements** in the context of the API) in the trees, to move, copy, remove, create and update those nodes.

-The second purpose is suitable for situations in which the API client needs to transform a collection of plain objects, of which there is a logical tree relation between them, into a tree.
-Here, each element contains its children elements, and each child contains its own children recursively.
+The second purpose is suitable for situations in which the API client needs to transform a collection of plain objects, of which there is a logical tree relation between them, into an actual tree.
+Here, each element contains its child elements, and each child contains its own children recursively.

 The last one allows the API client to create new trees from scratch, persisting element to element to build the tree structure as desired.

 ### For whom?

-For developers who feel the need to handle objects that have a tree-like behavior in their applications.
+For developers who feels the need to handle objects that have a tree-like behavior in their applications.
 There are several scenarios in which this API can be useful, such as:
 <ul>
-	<li>Handling directory structures;</li>
+	<li>Handling directory structures.</li>
-	<li>Handling organizational structures;</li>
+	<li>Handling organizational structures.</li>
-	<li>Handling visual component structures;</li>
+	<li>Handling visual component structures.</li>
-	<li>Handling product category structures;</li>
+	<li>Handling product category structures.</li>
-	<li>Handling comment/reply structures;</li>
+	<li>Handling comment/reply structures.</li>
 	<li>And many other scenarios.</li>
 </ul>